Adventures in Japanese Digital Transformation

 This is where we head into troubled territory.
 When signing up for a mobile phone provider in Japan, you have to identify yourself with your full name and provide a government-issued ID for verification.

-In the case of UQ mobile, you would have to give them two pieces of data: your last name (性) and first name (名).
-So if you are Joseph Robinette, you would give them the following:
+With UQ mobile, you need to give them two pieces of data: your last name (性) and first name (名).
+If you are Joseph Robinette, you would give them the following:

 Note the lack of lowercase characters or punctuation.
-There are probably wacky Japan reasons for that.
+There probably are some wacky Japan reasons for that.

 Unfortunately, this led me to be declined by UQ Mobile.
-Trying to truthfully provide your data is not enough.
+Trying to truthfully provide your data isn’t enough.
 You need to make your circle-shaped name fit into a squared hole: the hegemony of naming convention for people born a Japanese national.
 I was told:

 クレジットカードのご名義がお申込ご本人さまと相違しているため

 God forbid someone accidentally deviates from the norm.
 This has been a recurring experience for the last 6 years of living here.
-Over and over, I’m told that my name is too long (more than 4 characters last/first each), or my name has too many ゥ, ィ or ヴ, or spaces between first names confusing those poor machines that are still running on SHIFT-JIS.
+Repeatedly, I’m told that my name is too long (more than 4 characters last/first each).
+Or, that my name has too many ゥ, ィ, or ヴ, or spaces between first names.
+It confuses those poor machines that are still running on SHIFT-JIS.

 Of course, neither UQ Mobile nor my credit card number provides phone support, so I’m back to walking into a physical store and getting an appointment to get a phone number.